When to Plant Tulips and Daffodils for the Best Results

 Here are some straightforward tips to help your tulips and daffodils establish well and create eye-catching spring displays.

-Space daffodils around 10–15cm apart and tulips 10–15cm apart to create natural-looking drifts and ensure reliable flowering.
+Space daffodils around 10–15cm apart and tulips around 10–15cm apart to create natural-looking drifts and ensure reliable flowering.
+If you want a fuller look, plant in clumps of 7 to 15 rather than single lines.

 Lasagne Planting for Containers and Small Spaces